Caerii/EnviroVoiceImpersonator-EVI/README.md

 Technical details:

+Language Model/AI:
+-character.ai unofficial API https://github.com/kramcat/CharacterAI
+-inworld.ai for character personalities
+-XRAgents possible

 Audio:
--speech to text, need to know when to stop listening -text to speech (whisper, realtime)
+-speech to text, need to know when to stop listening (whisper, realtime) -text to speech (elevenlabs, azure, google voices)

 -self suppression of own speech to stop feedback loops

 Memory:
 -efficient buffer usage for the ram

 Input:
+-one button to do custom behavior

 Prototype:
 -running on laptop and able to tie together all the API's, try to measure all the latency, and optimize for low latency, low memory usage.